Food On Book

 0

-“We carried out to UNESCO in 2014 in the discipline of gastronomy.
+“We were carried out to UNESCO in 2014 in the discipline of gastronomy.
 It requires some standards to be fulfilled, and we’re working on them.
-Most of the criteria have been finished,” he said. Çiftçi emphasized that Turkey is determined to make Şanlıurfa’s cuisine globally-regarded.
-He said that Şanlıurfa and Mardin, another southeastern province, eye UNESCO gastronomy registration following Gaziantep and Hatay, the two southern towns which earned innovative town and metropolis of gastronomy prize in 2015 and 2017, respectively.
-Meanwhile, Şanlıurfa has already made its mark on UNESCO World Heritage List.
+Most of the criteria have been finished,” he said. Çiftçi emphasized that Turkey is determined to make Şanlıurfa’s cuisine globally recognized.
+He said that Şanlıurfa and Mardin, another southeastern province, are eyeing UNESCO gastronomy registration following Gaziantep and Hatay, the two southern towns which earned the innovative town and metropolis of gastronomy prize in 2015 and 2017, respectively.
+Meanwhile, Şanlıurfa has already made its mark on the UNESCO World Heritage List.

-Göbeklitepe — one of the oldest sites of archeological ruins and oldest temples in the global — has been brought to the list in July.
-Abdurrahman Acar, the Gastronomy Tourism Association branch chairman, stated that travelers had shown improved hobby to the gastronomic tours day by day. “Şanlıurfa is more tremendous in terms of gastronomy tourism as compared to Hatay and Gaziantep,” he said, including: “Because it’s miles the locomotive of the area with its cultural and ancient wealth.”
+Göbeklitepe — one of the oldest sites of archeological ruins and the oldest temples in the global — has been added to the list in July.
+Abdurrahman Acar, the Gastronomy Tourism Association branch chairman, stated that travelers had shown an increasing interest in gastronomic tours day by day. “Şanlıurfa is more tremendous in terms of gastronomy tourism as compared to Hatay and Gaziantep,” he said, including: “Because it’s miles the locomotive of the area with its cultural and ancient wealth.”

-As most people recognize, Cyprus has many hyperlinks with Greece.
-These links encompass the fact that most Cypriots are ethnically Greek, proportion a commonplace culture and faith with Greece, and communicate the Greek language.
-Thus, it is no surprise to locate that Cypriot cuisine stocks are very similar to Greek delicacies.
-However, it would be incorrect to equate Cypriot cuisine with Greek cuisine clearly; Cypriot food also has its specific flavors, traditions, and influences.
+As most people recognize, Cyprus has many links with Greece.
+These links encompass the fact that most Cypriots are ethnically Greek, proportion a common culture and faith with Greece, and speak the Greek language.
+Thus, it is no surprise to find that Cypriot cuisine stocks are very similar to Greek delicacies.
+However, it would be incorrect to equate Cypriot cuisine with Greek cuisine; Cypriot food also has its specific flavors, traditions, and influences.

-Cyprus is also domestic to a massive Turkish community and changed into a part of the Ottoman Empire for even longer than Greece was.
-For this reason, Turkish influences also can be visible in Cypriot cuisine.
-Furthermore, Cyprus lies in a unique function, geographically a part of the Middle East, but with strong hyperlinks to Europe, which has also influenced Cypriot meals.
-Perhaps the most famous food from Cyprus is halloumi; Halloumi is a form of cheese with a comparable texture to mozzarella, a salty flavor, and frequently garnished with mint.
+Cyprus is also domestic to a massive Turkish community and was part of the Ottoman Empire for even longer than Greece was.
+For this reason, Turkish influences can also be visible in Cypriot cuisine.
+Furthermore, Cyprus lies in a unique position, geographically a part of the Middle East, but with strong links to Europe, which has also influenced Cypriot meals.
+Perhaps the most famous food from Cyprus is halloumi; Halloumi is a form of cheese with a comparable texture to mozzarella, a salty flavor, and is frequently garnished with mint.

 Related Posts